 You can transfer videos from multiple phones to different iVCam instances on the same PC.

 To do this, you need to install multiple instances (drivers) on your PC first.

 Find the driver_install.bat file in the iVCam installation folder (for example: C:\Program Files (x86)\e2eSoft\iVCam) and run it, adding an iVCam driver each time you run it.

 devcon install driver\iVCam.inf iVCamDevice

 Run it twice and you will have 3 iVCam drivers (including the default one).
 You can see them in system Device Manager application.

 If there’s only one instance, the camera name will be “e2eSoft iVCam” and you can only run one iVCam application;

-If there’re more, the camera name will be “e2eSoft iVCam #1”, “e2eSoft iVCam #2”, etc. You can run more iVCam application instances.
+If there’re more, the camera names will be “e2eSoft iVCam #1“, “e2eSoft iVCam #2“, etc., and you can run more instances of the iVCam application.

-Run our app on phone side and app will find these instances if they’re running, choose which one to use and app will transfer its video to the selected instance.
+Run our app on the phone, it will detect these running instances, select which one to use and the app will transfer the video to the selected instance.